maumitabhaumik/maumitabhaumik.github.io/index.md

   </body>
 </html>

 Hello!
 I am a linguistics researcher based in India.
-I have recently completed my Ph.D. in Linguistics from the Department of Linguistics and Contemporary English at the English and Foreign Languages University, Hyderabad.
+I have recently submitted my Ph.D. dissertation in the Department of Linguistics and Contemporary English at the English and Foreign Languages University, Hyderabad.
 Prior to that, I obtained an M.A. in Linguistics from Jawaharlal Nehru University, New Delhi, in 2019.

 My research focuses on language processing in children and adults, with special attention to their comprehension of meaning in verbal communication.
 I am particularly fascinated by the intricate interplay between semantics and pragmatics in meaning interpretation.
 I study the comprehension of ubiquitous logical words, such as connectives (_and, or, if-then_) and quantifiers (_some, all, every_), and I use experimental methods to explore these processes.